BIOS3010/Module-11-Genome-Assembly/Exercise1_Genome_Assembly.md

 Also look at the files `.err` and `.out` (inside the directory you created, either `canu_assembly` or `flye_assembly`), see also below.

-To 're-enter' a screen do the following steps.
-Look at which screens you have using
+To 're-enter' a screen type

-`screen -ls`
+`screen -rd`

+This will take you back to your 'screen' terminal.
-You will see a list like this:
+If you have more than one screen running, you will see a list like this:

 ```
-There are screens on:
+There are several suitable screens on:
 	1735995.canu	(Detached)
 	1464188.134235	(Detached)
+Type "screen [-d] -r [pid.]tty.host" to resume one of them.
 ```

 Use the name you used yourself, or the number to the left to 're-enter' a specific screen, e.g:

-`screen -R canu`
+`screen -rd canu`

 eller

-`screen -R 1735995`
+`screen -rd 1735995`

 To leave screen again press Ctrl + A + D as before.

+If you are done with a screen, and want to terminate it, re-enter it and type `exit`.

 ##  Following progress